stepanmracek/racer/readme.md

 Msgpacked dictionary is expected in the incomming message where individual keys correspond to keys controlling the car ("u" means up, "l" means down, ...).
 Values in the dictionary imply if the key should be pressed or not.
 Notice that multiple keys can be pressed at the same time, e.g. you can accelerate and steer to the left at the same time.
 When contradicting keys are pressed (up and down or left and right) at the same time, they are cancelled.

-To get the idea what the car "see", you can run *before* running the game.
+To get the idea what the car "see", you can run GUI visualization of sensors *before* running the game.
 Then you can control the red car directly from the `controller_gui` process.
 Pressed keys are captured in that window and send via ZeroMQ to the main game process.

 ```bash
 python controller_gui.py --car red &